orhanobut/simplelistview/README.md

 simplelistview
 ==============

 Android simple listview by using linearlayout.
 Behavior is the same except no scrollable, thus you can use it freely in scrollview.
+It is very basic implementation, you should not use for the huge list.

 ###Gradle
 <pre>